Prime Minister of Russia: Provisional Government

-During the Russian Provisional Government, the prime minister de facto headed the Russian state and was officially called the “Minister-Chairman of the Russian Provisional Government".
+During the Russian Provisional Government, the prime minister de facto headed the Russian state and was officially called the “Minister-Chairperson of the Russian Provisional Government".
 This position was held by only two people, Georgy Lvov and Alexander Kerensky.

-The position lasted about six months, and after the October Revolution, was replaced by Chairman of the Council of People's Commissars of the Russian SFSR.
+The position lasted about six months, and after the October Revolution, was replaced by Chairperson of the Council of People's Commissars of the Russian SFSR.

 Soviet period

-During the reign of Vladimir Lenin, the Chairman of the Council of People's Commissars was the de facto leader of the RSFSR (from 1922 to 1991).
+During the reign of Vladimir Lenin, the Chairperson of the Council of People's Commissars was the de facto leader of the RSFSR (from 1922 to 1991).

-In 1946, the post of head of government was renamed Chairman of the Council of Ministers.
+In 1946, the post of head of government was renamed Chairperson of the Council of Ministers.
 People who held those positions are sometimes referred to as the prime ministers.
 They may have also been referred to as premier of ministers, or simply premier.